 A dynamic music educator and choral conductor, Renee Heron brings a wealth of experience to The Yarra Voices.
 She is currently a choral and singing teacher at Camberwell Girls Grammar and regularly lectures at ACU and Monash University.
-Renee has also enjoyed stints working with the Australian Boys Choir as Teacher-in-Charge of the Probationer training group, Xavier College and Methodist Ladies College.
+Renee has also enjoyed stints working with the Australian Boys Choir as Teacher-in-Charge of the Probationer training group, Caulfield Grammar School, Xavier College and Methodist Ladies College.
 Renee is one of Melbourne’s leading practitioners of the Kodály music education philosophy and is a methodology course lecturer for the Kodály Music Education Institute of Australia, where she serves as President of the Victorian Branch.
-In 2016-17, she had the privilege of attending Kodály Institute of the Liszt Ferenc Academy of Music in Kecskemét, Hungary and in 2022 received an award for excellence in Australian Kodály-inspired Music Education.
+In 2016-17, she had the privilege of attending the Kodály Institute of the Liszt Ferenc Academy of Music in Kecskemét, Hungary and in 2022 received an award for excellence in Australian Kodály-inspired Music Education.
 Renee is a talented musician in her own right, holding a Bachelor of Music from the University of Queensland, and an AMusA in Violin.
 She also holds a Master of Teaching from the University of Melbourne.
 Renee is a member of Melbourne based chamber choir, Polyphonic Voices and Co-Artistic Director for treble vocal ensemble, Alta Collective.